DOI-USGS/dataretrieval-python/README.md

 dataretrieval is a Python alternative to USGS-R's dataRetrieval package for obtaining USGS or EPA water quality data, streamflow data, and metadata directly from web services.
-Note that dataretrieval is an **alternative** to the R package, not a port, in that it reproduces the functionality of the R package but, its organization and functionality often differ.
-The Python version also expands upon the functionality of its predecessor by including the capability to pull data from a variety of web portals besides NWIS and STORET.
+Note that dataretrieval is an **alternative** to the R package, not a port, in that it reproduces the functionality of the R package but its organization and functionality often differ.
+The Python version also expands upon its predecessor by including capability to pull data from a variety of web portals besides NWIS and STORET.

 If there's a hydrologic or environmental data portal that you'd like dataretrievel to work with, raise it as an [issue](https://github.com/USGS-python/dataretrieval/issues).